 if 80 lt weight le 100;

-The value of age must satisfy both conditions (should be less than 80 and then less than 100 )for the overall expression to evaluate as true.
+The age value must satisfy both conditions (should be less than 80 and then less than 100 )for the overall expression to be evaluated as true.

-Misplacing the parentheses totally changes the way that the expression is evaluated.
+Misplacing the parentheses changes the way that the expression is evaluated.

-The inequality inside the parentheses is evaluated to True or False (0 or 1), and the result compared to 100.
+The inequality inside the parentheses is evaluated as true or false (0 or 1), and the result is compared to 100.
 This expression will be true for all values of weight (both 0 and 1 are less than 100).

-The resolved macro variable in the expression shows that the result will be false but it evaluates to be TRUE.
+The resolved macro variable in the expression shows that the result will be false, but it evaluates as TRUE.

 %if 80 lt &weight le 100 %then %put less than 80 and 100

-This happens because expression in macro language is not broken up into two distinct inequalities instead it is evaluated as if there are parentheses around the first portion of comparison.
+This happens because expression in macro language is not broken into two distinct inequalities.
+Instead, it is evaluated as if there are parentheses around the first portion of the comparison.

 %if (80 lt &weight) le 100 %then %put less than 80 and 100

-The expression is evaluated left to right, and (80 lt &weight) will be either TRUE or FALSE (1 or 0).
-Either way, as long as &weight is > 1, the overall expression will be TRUE.
+The expression is evaluated from left to right, and (80 lt &weight) will be either TRUE or FALSE (1 or 0).
+If “&weight” is > 1, the overall expression will be TRUE.

 Numeric Expressions and Boolean Transformations